We regularly seek advice and invite challenge from leading external experts on sustainability issues relevant to our operations.

-The BHP Forum on Corporate Responsibility (FCR) is a key part of our stakeholder engagement program.
-The FCR comprises independent civil society leaders in various fields of sustainability, who make an important contribution to our approach to a range of social and environmental issues and the development of our standards.
-Members provide insight into current and emerging issues, challenge our thinking and allow us to understand and consider the broader impacts of our actions.
-The FCR members advise our operational management teams as well as BHP’s Board and its Sustainability Committee.
+Together with BHP’s CEO and other members of the Executive Leadership Team, the FCR comprises independent civil society leaders in various fields of sustainability, who make an important contribution to our approach across a range of sustainability-related topics and to the development of our related policies, strategies and standards.
+The FCR provides insight into current and emerging issues, challenges our thinking and allows us to understand and consider the broader impacts of our actions.
+The civil society members advise our operational management teams as well as BHP’s Board and its Sustainability Committee.

 - Catalina Cock Duque, Executive Director, Fundación Mi Sangre (Colombia)